Money Calculator

 A = ₹3,10,585

-A lumpsum investment means putting a single, large amount into an investment vehicle - a mutual fund, fixed deposit, stocks, etc. - at one go, rather than spreading it out over time.
-The entire principal starts compounding immediately, which can be extremely powerful if the market is poised for growth.
+A lumpsum investment means putting a single, large amount into an investment vehicle - a mutual fund, fixed deposit, stocks, bonds - at one go, rather than spreading it out over time through a Systematic Investment Plan (SIP).
+The entire principal starts compounding immediately from the day of investment, which can be extremely powerful when market conditions are favourable.

-Lumpsum investing is common when you receive a bonus, inheritance, or a windfall.
-Because everything is invested at once, the timing of entry does matter.
-A well‑timed lumpsum during a market correction or the early stages of a bull run can outperform any other strategy.
+Lumpsum investing is common when you receive a bonus, an inheritance, proceeds from selling property or a business, or any windfall income.
+Because everything is invested at once, the timing of your market entry matters more than with SIP.
+A well-timed lumpsum during a market correction or in the early stages of a bull market can significantly outperform a monthly SIP of the same total value.

 Aman - invests at 25